thanhlordz/coc_coc_test/README.md

 - Output: final grid with "." for unvisited cells and "+" for drawn cells.
 - Constraints: robot starts at (0,0); coordinates must be in [0, N-1].

-2. Identify Entities, Attributes, and Methods
+**Objective:** Read commands and simulate a robot moving on an N×N grid, with output showing drawn paths.

+2. Object-Oriented Design (Command Pattern)

-- **Entities:** Robot, Grid, Invoker, Command.
+- **Entities:** Robot, Grid, Invoker, Command

-- **Attributes:**
+- **Responsibilities:**
-    - Robot: current position (x, y)
+    - Robot → movement & line drawing
-    - Grid: 2D vector of cells
+    - Grid → manages cells and printing
-    - Command: target coordinates or grid

-- **Methods:**
-    - Robot: move_to(), bresenham_line()
-    - Grid: set_size(), print()
-    - Invoker: command_call()
-    - Command: execute()
+    - Command → encapsulates actions (execute())
+    - Invoker → parses input and executes commands

-3. Apply Command Pattern
+Command Pattern:
 - **Command Interface:** Defines execute() for all commands.
 - **Concrete Commands:** DimensionCommand, MoveToCommand, LineToCommand.
 Each interacts with Robot/Grid and implements execute().
 - **Receiver:** Robot and Grid handle actual movement and drawing.
 - **Invoker:** Invoker class parses the input file, creates the appropriate command objects, and calls execute() on each.

+This pattern enhances extensibility: adding a new command requires creating only a new concrete command class without modifying existing code.

-4. Algorithm Choices
+3. Algorithm Choices

-- **Bresenham Line Algorithm:** Used in LINE_TO to mark all cells along the line accurately, including diagonals.
+- **Bresenham Line Algorithm:** Used in LINE_TO to mark all cells along the line, including diagonals.
 - **Grid Representation:** 2D vector of characters allows O(1) access for marking and printing.

-5. Object-Oriented Design Principles

-Clear separation of responsibilities:
-- Robot → movement
-- Grid → board management
-- Commands → encapsulate actions
-- Invoker → orchestrates execution
-Extensible: adding a new command only requires creating a new concrete command class without modifying existing code.

-## Notes

-- The robot always starts at (0,0).
-- Coordinates are constrained within [0, N-1].
-- The program outputs the final grid to the console after processing all commands.